-If you’re not sure about a candidate before hand – perhaps you’ve found their Facebook profile not to your liking, or perhaps their redundancy is making you have misgivings – try not to let that put you off.
+Occasionally you might not be sure about a candidate beforehand.
+Perhaps you’ve found their Facebook profile not to your liking, or perhaps their redundancy is making you have misgivings.
+Try not to let that put you off.
 Focus instead on their LinkedIn profile and their attitude to the job they’re interviewing for.

 As long as your candidate can talk openly about their experience – perhaps they survived five rounds of lay offs during the redundancy process – then you should be willing to look beyond any initial misgivings.

 Creating the right impression is important, for both sides of the table.
 A strong handshake is preferable, as well as presentation.
-Never keep a candidate waiting and try to break the atmosphere as soon as you can.
+Never keep a candidate waiting.
+Try to break the atmosphere as soon as you can.
 It will help your potential recruit to relax, so you can get the most from them in the session.
 Always think, am I reflecting the company well?